 Tumble dry your towels with dryer balls (available from most supermarkets, or two tennis balls) in the drum to help get them extra soft and fluffy.

 If you see a stray pulled loop on your towel/robe please cut off with a pair of scissors, this will not damage the item.

-Bathroom detergents and some beauty products such as cleansers contain bleaching agents and may cause permanent discoloration to your towel/robe.
+Bathroom detergents and some beauty products, such as cleansers contain bleaching agents may cause permanent discolouration to your towel/robe.